Confluence Document Management: How I use it to keep my docs organized in 2026

 The first step is to create your documentation space, which will contain the pages that you and your team members will create and work on together.

-To create your documentation space, go to your Confluence site, select Create Space, and then fill in the relevant details including Space name and key.
-You also need to set up space permissions so that you can control who can view the content, comment, and create, edit, and update content.
+To create your documentation space, go to your Confluence site, select Create Space, and then fill in the relevant details, including Space name and key.
+You also need to set up space permissions so you can control who can view, comment on, and create, edit, or update content.

-Each space comes with its own overview that serves as the homepage for your team.
-Spaces created from templates come with built-in features, but you can still customize them -by adding a banner or log – to suit your needs.
+Each space includes an overview that serves as your team’s homepage.
+Spaces created from templates include built-in features, but you can still customize them by adding a banner or logo to suit your needs.

 Create Pages

 The next step is to create pages for your content and organize them.
 You can either start with blank pages or use templates.
-If you are using a lot of pages with the same outline, then using templates can save you a lot of time.
+If you are using many pages with the same outline, templates can save you a lot of time.
 You can create your own templates easily as you work.

 You can edit pages, add images and other media, use markdown and code snippets, and select from two/three column display in regular/wide/full width.